COVID-19 : RESTRICTIONS REGARDING FUNERAL ATTENDANCE

 3. Where members of the immediate family are not in attendance, then a friend or friends of the deceased may attend instead, as long as the total number of mourners does not exceed a total of six people.

-Please note that if attending the Cemetery for any reason, you must comply with the social distancing requirement to stay at least one metre away from anyone else that isn’t from your household where possible.
-Members of the public who have been diagnosed with, or are displaying symptoms of, COVID-19, or who live with someone who has symptoms, must not enter the Cemetery.
+Please note that if attending the Cemetery for any reason, you must comply with the social distancing requirement to stay at least one metre away from anyone that isn’t from your household where possible.
+Members of the public who have been diagnosed with or are displaying symptoms of COVID-19, or who live with someone who has been diagnosed with or are displaying symptoms of COVID-19, must not enter the Cemetery.

 Detailed NHS guidance regarding self-isolation can be found here.